We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 - Frozen Desert Violet Lemonade

-- Spicy Hot Dog with Pineapple Chutney and Plantain Chips – Potentially gluten free if you have it WITHOUT the bun
+- Spicy Hot Dog with Pineapple Chutney and Plantain Chips – Potentially gluten free if you have it WITHOUT the bun, as long as the plantain chips are gluten free

 Dole Whip is one of the standard snacks that everyone who is gluten free flocks to.
 Just make sure it isn’t served in a cone!